LillyByte/godot-smoothlookat2d/README.md

 # godot-smoothlookat2d

 NOTICE!
 There is also a 3D version of the script here too!
+Also for 3D, we have additional functions for applying local impulses to RigidBodies.

 This is a simple script for turning RigidBody2Ds/RigidBodies, KinematicBody2Ds/KinematicBodies, and Node2D/Spatials to smoothly turn to look at object over time using the shortest possible angle (rotating left or right).
 3D Objects can be set to orient their up axis.